Building a Buy-to-Let Portfolio

 • Plan – it’s important that landlords create a plan and set themselves clear goals, thinking about what they want to achieve from their investment.
 A valuable piece of advice from many portfolio landlords is to start small, gain experience and knowledge that can be built upon when purchasing more properties.

-• Creating a limited company – since April 2020 landlords have been unable to claim tax relief on buy-to-let mortgage payments, heavily impacting the profit margins of portfolio landlords.
-As a result, there has been an increase in the number of landlords choosing to hold their buy-to-let portfolio within a limited company, as there are a number of potential tax reliefs available to limited companies, including paying corporation tax instead of tax on rental income.
-Another benefit of holding a portfolio within a limited company is that certain expenses can be tax deductable.
+• Creating a limited company – since April 2020 landlords have been unable to claim tax relief on Buy-to-Let mortgage income, heavily impacting the profit margins of portfolio landlords.
+As a result, there has been an increase in the number of landlords choosing to hold their Buy-to-Let portfolio within a limited company, as there are a number of potential tax reliefs available to limited companies, including paying corporation tax instead of tax on rental income.
+Another benefit of holding a portfolio within a limited company is that certain expenses can be tax deductible.

 • No background portfolio stress test